aridlehoover/manager-README/README.md

 Finally, I have a couple of quirks that are helpful to understand.

-The first is that I have been told that I can come across as having very strong opinions.
+The first is that I can come across as having very strong opinions.
 That’s because I do.
 So, be prepared to challenge me when your idea is better than mine.
 Show me a better way, and I will likely change my position and argue just as strongly for yours.

-My second quirk is that I bring my whole self to work whether I want to or not.
+Second is that I bring my whole self to work.
 I can be emotional.
+In a good way.
 I've been known to tear up &mdash; especially when giving praise.
 Honestly, I find it embarrassing, but I've learned to embrace it because that's who I am.
 I care deeply.
 And, sometimes it comes out in ways I cannot control.

-I mention these things here as a way of putting you at ease so that when you're confronted with my quirks, you'll already know what to expect.
+I mention these things here as a way of helping you better understand me.
+You'll undoubtedly see these quirks in action.
+Now you'll know what to expect.

 ## Welcome!

-We'll take time to get to know each other in person as work together.
+We'll make time to get to know each other better in person as we work together.
 But, for now, that's it.
 That's me in a nutshell.
 I'm glad you're on the team.
-Now, let's get to work!
+Now, let's do something amazing together!